-In 2006, three observers were new to the program.
-All observers had prior at-sea seabird identification experience.
+In 2007, two of three observers were new to the program.
+New observers had prior at-sea seabird identification experience.
 This was the fifth season for the boat operator.
 The crew consisted of one dedicated boat operator and three observers/data recorders.
 The data recorder and two observers (one responsible for each side of the boat) switched duties at the beginning of each PSU.
 Observers had one week of training that consisted of office and on-water training.
 Office training included a presentation of background information, survey design and protocols, sampling methodology, line transect distance sampling methodology, and measurement quality objectives.
-On-water training included boat safety orientation, seabird identification, practice transects, and distance estimation testing using laser rangefinders.
+On-water training included boat safety orientation, seabird identification, in particular training on correctly assigning marbled murrelet plumages (Strong 1998), practice transects, and distance estimation testing using laser rangefinders.
 Boat safety training included instructions and reminders for weather and sea condition assessment, use of the radio, boat handling, proper boat maintenance, safety gear, rescue techniques, and emergency procedures.
-Washington Department of Fish and Wildlife observer training was designed to be consistent with training conducted by USFWS and other groups within the Marbled Murrelet Effectiveness Monitoring program (Huff et al. 2003, Mack et al. 2003).
+Washington Department of Fish and Wildlife observer training was designed to be consistent with training conducted by USFWS and other groups within the Marbled Murrelet Effectiveness Monitoring program (Raphael et al. 2007, Huff et al. 2003, Mack et al. 2003).

 During practice transects, observers were taught how to scan, where to focus their eyes, and which portions of the scan area are most critical.
 Distance estimates from the transect line are a critical part of the data collected and substantial time was spent practicing and visually 'calibrating' before surveys began, followed by quality assurance tests.
 During distance trials, each individual's direct estimate of perpendicular distance was compared to a perpendicular distance recorded with a laser rangefinder.
-These trials were conducted using stationary buoys as targets, which were selected at a range of distances from the transect line and in locations in front of as well as to the sides of the boat where marbled murrelets would be encountered on real surveys (see Huff et al. 2003 for details).
-Each Washington Department of Fish and Wildlife observer completed 100 distance estimates during pre-survey training.
+These trials were conducted using stationary buoys as targets, which were selected at a range of distances from the transect line and in locations in front of as well as to the sides of the boat where marbled murrelets would be encountered on real surveys (see Raphael et al. 2007 for details).
+Each Washington Department of Fish and Wildlife observer completed 100 distance estimates during presurvey training.

 Quality assurance tests were repeated weekly throughout the entire survey period where each observer was tested on their ability to accurately estimate distances.
 Observers made a set of five estimates of perpendicular distance to five targets and the actual perpendicular distance was measured with a laser rangefinder.
 After the first set of five, the observer's results were assessed.
 If all five estimates were within 15% of the actual distance, the trial was complete for that observer.
-If any of the five estimates were not within 15% of actual, the observer continued to conduct estimates in sets of five until all five distances were within 15% of actual distance.
-In addition, one of the project leads accompanied the survey crew and observed their overall performance and ability to detect marbled murrelets three times during the survey season and completed an audit form created by the Murrelet Monitoring Program (Huff et al. 2003).
+If any of the five estimates were not within 15% of actual, the observer continued to conduct estimates in sets of five until all five distances were within 15% of the actual distance.
+In addition, one of the project leads accompanied the survey crew and observed their overall performance and ability to detect marbled murrelets three times during the survey season and completed an audit form created by the Murrelet Monitoring Program (Raphael et al. 2007, Huff et al. 2003).
 The results of the audit were shared with the observers after the survey day was completed for feedback and discussion.